Table Of Contents

 If you simply want to raise awareness around cost management, it’s simpler and far less risky to opt for a showback policy.
 But if costs have gotten out of control and you need to right the ship quickly, the higher stakes of a chargeback policy could be worthwhile.

-There’s no better way to teach departments to stay under budget than by taking costs directly out of their funds.
+There’s no better way to teach departments to stay within budget than by deducting costs directly from their funds.

-If your situation is somewhere in the middle — or you’re unfamiliar with breaking costs down by department — it’s probably wise to start with showback rather than chargeback.
+If your situation falls somewhere in the middle — or you’re unfamiliar with breaking down costs by department — it’s probably wise to start with showback rather than chargeback.

 Many companies have the ultimate goal of implementing a chargeback plan, but they use showback as an intermediate step.

-Often, telling departments they will need to start footing the bill for their used resources in six months and then showing them the costs they will have to pay when the policy takes effect is sufficient to rein in errant spending.
+Often, informing departments that they will need to start footing the bill for their used resources in six months, and then showing them the costs they will incur when the policy takes effect, is sufficient to rein in errant spending.

 Keep in mind that tempers can flare when you suddenly ask departments to pay their own bills.
 If there’s any chance your estimation of costs could be off the mark, it’s better to avoid starting a battle.